Caddy proxy

 Network integration

-All the other HTTP ports previously required by Manta Data Lineage can be disabled in the firewall.
+All the other HTTP ports previously required by Automatic Data Lineage can be disabled in the firewall.
 Ensure that the Artemis port (default 61616) is still enabled in the firewall.
 Artemis is not HTTP based service, and as such it cannot leverage the HTTPS features provided by Caddy.
 The Artemis communication with Agent is secured using mTLS mechanism.
 This is already setup automatically.

 End-Users Browser Bookmarks